The Butterfly

 Is carried lightly ‘way up high.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Pavel Friedmann has used imagery in this poem such as “And the white chestnut candles in the court”, “That butterfly was the last one,” and “For seven weeks I’ve lived in here.”
+For example, “And the white chestnut candles in the court”, “That butterfly was the last one,” and “For seven weeks I’ve lived in here.”

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poem shows hopelessness and sadness as extended metaphors to show how the writer becomes sad when finding the butterfly.